Quasi-Experimental Shift-Share Research Designs: Appendix Figures and Tables

 {}

-\begin{singlespace} \begin{adjustwidth*}{0.5cm}{0.5cm}{ {}Notes: This table extends the analysis of Table 4 by reporting conventional state-clustered SE, the \textcite{Adao} SIC3-clustered standard errors, and confidence intervals based on the equivalent industry-level IV regression with the null imposed, as discussed in Section \ref{subsec:inference}.
-For comparison we repeat the coefficient estimates and exposure-robust standard errors from Table 4, also obtained by the equivalent shock-level regression.}\end{adjustwidth*} \end{singlespace}
+\begin{singlespace} { {} Notes: This table extends the analysis of Table 4 by reporting conventional state-clustered standard errors, the \textcite{Adao} SIC3-clustered standard errors, and confidence intervals based on the equivalent industry-level IV regression with the null imposed, as discussed in Section \ref{subsec:inference}.
+The specifications are the same as those in the corresponding columns of Table 4; for comparison we repeat the coefficient estimates and exposure-robust standard errors from that table.}{ } \end{singlespace}

 {}